 For sure.
 A simple powdered sugar glaze would be lovely!

-Good question and I am not sure.
+Good question, and I am not sure.
 I personally fry almost nothing, ever, in my house because I dislike the smell of oil just lingering for days.
-But this recipe was developed as a baked donuts recipe but if you want to experiment with hot oil and pipe the batter into it and experiment, you can give it a try.
+But this recipe was developed as a baked donuts recipe, but if you want to experiment with hot oil and pipe the batter into it, you can give it a try.

-This is truly a case of, the fresher the better.
+This is truly a case of the fresher the better.
 I don’t recommend making these very far in advance if you’re serving them for a holiday brunch or event.
-While they will keep airtight at room temp for up to 2-3 days, they simply will taste better right after they’re made.
+While they will keep airtight at room temperature for up to 2-3 days, they simply will taste better right after they’re made.

 Baked Gingerbread Donuts